markc/ns/man/remount.md

 ```

 ## Description
-Unmount and remount a system (useful for refreshing connections).
+Unmount and remount a system to refresh the connection.

-This command is particularly useful when SSH connections have timed out or when you need to refresh mount options.
+This command is particularly useful when SSH connections have timed out, when network issues have occurred, or when you need to mount a different path on the same system.

 ## Arguments
 - `system-name` - Name of system to remount (required)
-- `mount-options` - Any additional options supported by mount command
+- `mount-options` - Any additional options supported by the mount command

 ## Examples